tox-dev/tox/docs/drafts/extend-envs-and-packagebuilds.md

 * reporting in detox is minimal (would need to improve)
-* restricting processes would be necessary depending on power of the machine (creating 16 processe on a dual core machine might be overkill)
+* restricting processes would be necessary depending on power of the machine (creating 16 processes on a dual-core machine might be overkill)
 * port it from eventlets to threads?

 ### Concrete use case conda integration (started by Bruno)